 Pope Francis fully supports any endeavor to end world hunger.
 In fact, one of his ministry’s concerns is to uplift the standard of living of the poor people.
 He backed the campaign of the Catholic Church spearheaded by Caritas Internationalis, Catholic Relief Services and Catholic Charities, basically to fight for and possibly end hunger.
 Pope Francis reminded us that God should be the center in charity giving, and it should be done out of love for Him.
 When we give, we should refrain from making it known to the whole world with some “photo ops” and “outward show”.
 The intent for helping others should be sincere and not for any personal gains on earth.

 One of UN’s Sustainable Development Goals is to achieve Zero Hunger in 2030, 10 years from now.
-Well, MUTC is wishing the best of luck to them as eradicating hunger/malnutrition poses as one of the great challenges of our time.
-But, it is logical that if we would like to live in a world with no hungry people around us, everyone (all of us) including Governments, private sector and other organizations should work hand in hand to invest, innovate and create lasting solutions to this problem.
+Well, Good Luck to them as eradicating hunger and malnutrition pose as one of the great challenges of our time.
+However, it is more prudent that if we would like to live in a world with no hungry people around us, everyone including Governments, private sector and other organizations should work hand in hand to invest, innovate and create lasting solutions to this problem.